Spring 2017: Time and location TBA

 F&ES 954: Management Plans for Protected Areas (includes Friday and Saturday Field trips)

-F&ES 955: Research Analysis, Writing, and Communication in Forest Ecology
+F&ES 955: Seminar in Research Analysis and Communication in Forest Ecology

 F&ES 969: Rapid Assessments in Forest Conservation